 Section 377 in itself is discriminatory in nature.
 It is contradictory to our constitutional law and discriminates on the basis of sex and equality.
 Since basic equal rights are not given to this community.
 Therefore, laws on criminalizing homosexuality in itself are contradictory laws and are in violation of the fundamental rights of Articles 14, 15 and 21.

 Discrimination on Grounds of Sex

 Our constitution does not allow any discrimination on the grounds of Sex.
 Hence the rights of LGBT cannot be violated on grounds of:

-The constitution does not directly provide the right to privacy as a fundamental right to LGBT community hence withholding them from freedom to choose their sexual orientation.
+The constitution does not directly provide the right to privacy as a fundamental right to the LGBT community hence withholding them from the freedom to choose their sexual orientation.

-- The first ever Pride Marches in New Delhi and Mumbai were organized one after another in the year 2008.
-The two metro cities saw a large and encouraging turnout, and it set the pace for the years to come, as Pride only grew bigger and brighter.
+- The first-ever Pride Marches in New Delhi and Mumbai were organized one after another in the year 2008.
+The two metro cities saw a large and encouraging turnout, and it set the pace for years to come, as Pride only grew bigger and brighter.

-- Talking politically, the first time in 2002, Kali became the first person to stand for elections in Bihar.
-She was elected as ward councilor to the Patna Municipal Corporation.
+- Talking politically, for the first time in 2002, Kali became the first person to stand for elections in Bihar.
+She was elected as ward councillor to the Patna Municipal Corporation.
 Then in Chhattisgarh, Madhu Bai Kinnar made history too, after being elected as the first trans mayor of Raigarh.